SwapMoE: Serving Off-the-shelf MoE-based Large Language Models with Tunable Memory Budget: Introduction

+\textbf{Our work.} We introduce \name to enable efficient continuous MoE serving under memory constraints.
+The key idea is to maintain a dynamically-updated compact set of \core in the main memory for MoE inference, instead of the redundant set of all experts in the original model.
+The weights of \core are seamlessly updated according to the data distribution locality and profiled hardware capabilities.
+As such, the memory footprint and latency of each individual inference process in \name are the same as running a smaller MoE model, while the advantage of large-capability MoE remains since each expert still has the chance to participate in the computation.

-We implement \name in two popular MoE frameworks, including Fairseq~\cite{fairseq:naacl19:ott} and Tutel~\cite{tutel:arxiv22:Changho}.
-To evaluate the effectiveness of \name, we conduct experiments with Swin-MoE~\cite{swinmoe:CVPR22:Liu}, GMoE~\cite{gmoe:iclr23:Bo} and GPT-MoE~\cite{gptmoe:acl22:Artetxe} models on both computer vision and natural language processing tasks, compared with the normal model inference scheme and strong baselines.
-On object detection tasks, the memory and latency can be reduced by up to 42.34\% and 12.64\% with a precision loss of 0.10\%.
-On image classification tasks, it can reduce 29.70\% of memory and 27.05\% of latency with a top-1 accuracy loss of 0.24\%.
-On language modeling tasks, it can reduce 29.27\% of memory and 18.63\% of latency with a perplexity loss of 2.69.
-These results have shown that \name enables the serving of large MoE models on resource-constrained edge devices with limited memory and latency budgets.
+We implement \name with Huggingface Transformers~\cite{wolf2019huggingface} library.
+To evaluate the effectiveness of \name, we conduct experiments with Switch Transformer~\cite{switch_moe:jmlr22:Fedus} (SwitchT for short), and GPTSAN~\cite{gptsan} models on natural language processing tasks, compared with the normal model inference scheme and strong baselines.
+For example, on text summarization tasks with Switch Transformer, \name can reduce the memory consumption from 14.2 GiB to 4.7 GiB (67\% less), together with 50\% latency reduction and a slight Rouge-2 score drop of 0.041, which shows that \name enables the serving of large MoE models on resource-constrained consumer devices with limited memory budgets.

-We summarize our key technical contributions as follows: \begin{itemize}[left=0.5em] \item We conduct an analysis of the runtime behavior of MoE models and identify three characteristics of the experts in continuous inference scenarios, including temporal locality, exchangeability, and skippable computation. \item We propose a novel MoE inference framework called \name that supports serving large MoE models on resource-constrained edge devices.
-The proposed method fills the performance gap between MoE and non-MoE models, allowing to deploy MoE models under different memory and latency requirements. \item We conduct extensive experiments with large MoE models on resource-limited devices and demonstrate the effectiveness of our approach on popular computer vision and neural language processing tasks. \end{itemize}
+We summarize our key technical contributions as follows: \begin{itemize}[left=0.5em] \item We propose a novel MoE inference framework that supports efficient serving of large MoE models under memory constraints.
+Our method enables deployment of off-the-shelf MoE models to consumer devices with tunable memory budgets. \item We investigate several properties of MoE models, including the expert activation locality, per-sample expert importance, and layer-wise tolerance to absent experts, which can potentially benefit other works on MoE optimization. \item We implement \name with popular inference frameworks and conduct extensive experiments with large MoE models on consumer devices.
+The results have demonstrated the effectiveness of our approach on natural language processing tasks. \end{itemize}